 Children and parents tend to go head to head when it comes to choosing what the kid will wear.
 Sure, sometimes your child has hand-me-downs from their older siblings or cousins.
 Or sometimes their wardrobe will have clothes that you didn’t buy but tend to keep because they were gifted.

-One thing that has made things easier in my household is to only have clothing in the children’s wardrobe that I don’t mind them wearing at any time.
-Sure, when it comes to clothing each piece has a time and place but this rule that has saved me so much time.
-Frankly, it has saved me from arguments about clothing is ensuring that all of the clothes that my kids have is something I wouldn’t mind seeing them in.
+One thing that has made things easier with children’s fashion in my household is to only have clothing in the children’s wardrobe that I don’t mind them wearing at any time.
+Sure, when it comes to children’s fashion clothing each piece has a time and place.
+But this rule that has saved me so much time.
+Frankly, it has saved me from arguments about clothing.
+Plus it ensures that all of the clothes that my kids have are clothes I wouldn’t mind seeing them in.

 Which takes me to my next point.